Advice for those of us who suddenly find ourselves parents of a teenager.

 How can you prepare yourself?
 Get familiar with today’s popular trends and issues for that age group.
 Some things never change, but how they’re dealt with do—like bullying.
 It was once widely accepted as just a part of growing up with your peers, but not anymore.
 Don’t just learn how to deal with your child as a potential victim though.
 It’s equally as hard to parent someone who’s been doing the bullying.

-Use each hard moment as a teaching experience rather than an opportunity to dole out consequences.
-Honestly, consequences just stop working.
+Use each hard moment as a teaching experience rather than an opportunity to dole out unrelated consequences.
+Honestly, those kinds of consequences just stop working, like taking away privileges.
 They will make your child miserable for a while but they don’t really learn anything.

 What changes behavior is open dialogue and what makes the biggest impact is simply listening to what your teen has to say.
 You’ll be surprised at how often your perspective will change.
-The kids we’re raising are becoming, as a whole, kinder and more intelligent.
+The kids we’re raising are becoming kinder and more intelligent.
 Is it perhaps time that the parents learn a thing or two from the teenagers?

 Parenting a teenager is a difficult, confusing task.
 You don’t know the answers and you won’t know if you’ve done a good job until it’s too late.
 There will be many terrifying moments.